bitfalls/bitfalls_content/authors/bruno-skvorc/polkadot/en_US/final.md

 In Polkadot, VRF is used.
 VRF stands for verifiable random function.
 It's much simpler than RANDAO and VDF in that the validators who are participating in the network have a secret "randomness roll key" which is regenerated for every slot.
 They use this randomness key along with some other inputs (the randomness of the previous epochs and the slot number) to generate a random number for themselves and only themselves.
 Then, they compare this number to a protocol-defined number (a so-called threshold) and if their number is less than that threshold, they are a viable candidate for producing the next block.
 If they rolled too high, they should skip this slot.
 The VRF function which they use to roll this number is deterministic, so they cannot reroll to try again - for the same input, the same output will be produced.
 This function also produces a _proof_ - some data that proves the randomly rolled number is legit, without actually showing the roll or the inputs that went into it (thereby keeping the roll key secret).
 If someone doubts a validator's candidacy as block proposer on a given slot, they can just check the proof and make sure.
 If it doesn't match, they can report the validator for wrongdoing and have them punished.

 RANDAO + VDF is secure by default, in that the number produced is guaranteed to be random.
-VRF is secure after the fact (suspected wrongdoing must be pointed out), but is incomparably less resource intensive.
+VRF is secure after the fact (suspected wrongdoing must be pointed out), but is significantly less resource intensive.

 ## ICMP vs Crosslinks